yaodongwang41-droid/PDIN-simulator/fault_tolerant/README.md

 # Fault-Tolerance Simulator

-This repository contains a specialized simulation suite for the **Dimension Extended Dragonfly (DED)** topology, focusing on **Fault-Tolerant Routing** and **Node-Disjoint Path** algorithms.
+This repository contains a specialized simulation suite for arbitrary topologies (paths required), focusing on **Fault-Tolerant Routing** and **Node-Disjoint Path** algorithms.
 It evaluates network resilience by simulating packet delivery success rates in the presence of random router failures.

 ## 🚀 Overview

-Dimension Extended Dragonfly (DED) improves upon the standard Dragonfly by utilizing a multi-dimensional internal group structure.
+The sample code shows that the Dimension Extended Dragonfly (DED) improves upon the standard Dragonfly by utilizing a multi-dimensional internal group structure.
 This suite implements advanced algorithms to find multiple non-overlapping (disjoint) paths between nodes, ensuring connectivity even when several routers are offline.

 ### Key Features
 * **Disjoint Path Algorithms**: Implements `neighbor_jump`, `global_jump`, and `multi_jump` to find multiple redundant paths.